intellicus/IonicDemo/README.md

 *where <path to IALPlugin> is the full path of the ..../IALPlugin folder(you extracted from .zip)

 5. Add iOS platform in Ionic application (if not added earlier)
+Note : Please raise a request @'supportteam@intellicus.com' to get IntellicusiOSFramework and place it at 'src/ios/' in IILPlugin, before adding plugin to your project

 i.
 Open Terminal
 ii.
 Navigate to Ionic 3 project root directory
 iii.
 Execute the following command in terminal